-To be safe you should always consult with your doctor or physician before beginning any exercise program.
+To be safe you should always consult with your doctor or physician before beginning an exercise program.
 Most pregnant women are fine to work out, particularly if they have been active before.
-Though, you should avoid beginning any new strenuous exercise program.
-Also, avoid running and other jarring activities unless you are an experienced runner.
-Even then you should probably consult with your physician.
+Though, you should avoid beginning a new strenuous exercise program.

-If you are just starting a program be sure to take it easy initially, and commit to exercising regularly.
+When beginning a new program, be sure to take it easy initially, and commit to exercising regularly.
 Generally 30 – 60 minutes of exercise 4-7 days per week is recommended.

 Be sure to stay hydrated and avoid becoming too overheated, which can be dangerous for you and your baby.
 Stop any exercise if you start to feel dizzy or lightheaded.
 And, above all, listen to your body!